FedericaFerrarese/multi-shooting-methods/README.md

 The idea is that in order to change the nature of the problem it is necessary to introduce a parameter.
 Once that the parameter has been computed via root-finding or optimization algorithms, the initial value problem can be solved with high order numerical methods.

-In my Bachelor's thesis, I have studied in details multi-shooting methods and I have dealt with different examples as the brachistochrone and the pendulum problem.
+Here, I show different shooting methods and examples as the brachistochrone and the pendulum problem.

 Folder description:
 # function